cloud-gov/cg-site/_posts/2018-01-05-meltdown-statement.md

 There is no immediate remedy for Spectre attacks for any cloud service provider.
 Everyone must [upgrade their operating system and browsers](https://www.kb.cert.org/vuls/id/584653) to protect from all websites on the internet.

 We will update this note as the release process progresses.
-If you have questions, email us at [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov).
+If you have questions, email us at [support@cloud.gov](mailto:support@cloud.gov).

 **Update** (January 9, 2018, 11 pm ET): Ubuntu has released an update with the relevant patches.
 We expect Cloud Foundry to released a CF-customized version in the next day, and we will apply the update when available.